Wen-Na/enhancing_VSD_educational_videos/README.md

 # Reproducibility in Video Saliency Detection

 This repository contains the source code that we used in our work "Investigating Salient Region Detection in Educational Videos".
-Specifically, we include the metrics we used to evaluate the video saliency detection methods in our educational scenario.
-These are based in the python implementation offered by the mantainers of the [MIT/Tuebingen Benchmark](https://saliency.tuebingen.ai/).
+Specifically, we include the source code for (a) our motion analysis and (b) evaluation metrics to test the performance of saliency detection models in our educational dataset.
+These metrics are based in the python implementation offered by the mantainers of the [MIT/Tuebingen Benchmark](https://saliency.tuebingen.ai/).

 In our study we applied four saliency detection approaches to our educational videos: TASED-Net [1], ViNet [2], HD2S [3], and TMFI[8].
-We used four metrics: Pearson’s correlation coefficient (CC), similarity (SIM), normalized scanpath saliency (NSS), and Judd area under the curve  variant (AUC-J).
+We used four metrics: Pearson’s correlation coefficient (CC), distribution similarity (SIM), normalized scanpath saliency (NSS), and Judd area under the curve  variant (AUC-J).

 ## Video saliency detection approaches